NTSK13/study/readme.txt

-git is a version control syatem. and it is a free software.
+git is a version control syatem software. and it is a free software.
+data: 2014 12.7
+author: ntsk13